asp-1/next-coding-challenge/README.md

   - Changed expected value to `/Basket: 1 items$/` to make test #2 pass
   - Changed `name` property to match new aria-labels
   - Provided basket state and actions to `Home` component with `BasketContextProvider`
-- Added tests for `src/components`
+- Added tests for all components in `src/components`
   - Followed AAA (Arrange-Act-Assert) pattern
-  - Created render util function to inject basket context in `testing/utils/render`
+  - Added `renderWithBasketContext()` utility to wrap components with `BasketContext` in tests
   - Avoided hardcoding by defining values such as `name` and `count` as constants and generating regex patterns with template strings